brandenburg/np-schedulability-analysis/README.md

 When analyzing a job set with **dense-time parameters** (i.e., time values specified as floating-point numbers), the option `-t dense` **must** be passed.

+To use the multiprocessor analysis, use the `-m` option.

 See the builtin help (`nptest -h`) for further options.

 ## Output Format